cerner/terra-ui/src/terra-dev-site/guide/Internationalization/InternationalizationIntro.a.guide.md

 This will load the `en` translations for any Terra UI components you use in your app.

-**Note:** *This requires running terra-toolkit's aggregate translation tool to fully work.
+**Note:** *This requires running [terra-toolkit's aggregate translation tool](https://github.com/cerner/terra-toolkit/blob/master/docs/AggregateTranslations.md) before starting your server to fully work.
 See the terra-toolkit's aggregate translation section below for more info.*

 If your app has custom translations outside of the ones provided by Terra UI, you can set up and use terra-base as follows: